List of New X-Men story arcs: Crusade

 Forty-two of the de-powered students are killed in an attack by anti-mutant fanatic, Reverend William Stryker.
-Furthermore, Icarus is misled by Stryker into allowing his wings to be amputated, and was later killed by Stryker after serving his purpose.
+Icarus is misled by Stryker into allowing his wings to be amputated, and is later killed by Stryker after serving his purpose.
 A sniper working for Stryker kills Wallflower.
 Elixir, who had a romantic relationship with Wallflower and witnessed her death, kills Stryker and is reduced to a comatose state.